ibm-cloud-docs/containers/cs_locations.md

 </br>

 If you need to specify a region in an API call, remove the `/global` parameter from the path and pass the region name in the `X-Region` header.
-To list available regions, run `ibmcloud ks region ls`.
+To list available regions, review the [Deprecated region](#zones) column in the {{site.data.keyword.containerlong_notm}} locations table.

 <br />